openmm/openmm/docs-source/usersguide/application.rst

 PDB file might produce very large forces.
 ::

+    report_interval = 1000
-    simulation.reporters.append(PDBReporter('output.pdb', 1000))
+    simulation.reporters.append(PDBReporter('output.pdb', report_interval))

-This line creates a “reporter” to generate output during the simulation, and adds it to the Simulation object’s list of reporters.
-A PDBReporter writes structures to a PDB file.
-We specify that the output file should be called “output.pdb”, and that a structure should be written every 1000 time steps.
+This line creates a “reporter” to generate output during the simulation, and adds it to the :py:class:`Simulation` object’s list of reporters.
+A :py:class:`PDBReporter` writes structures to a PDB file.
+We specify that the output file should be called :file:`output.pdb`, and that a structure should be written every 1000 time steps.
 ::

-    simulation.reporters.append(StateDataReporter(stdout, 1000, step=True,
+    simulation.reporters.append(StateDataReporter(stdout, report_interval, step=True,
             potentialEnergy=True, temperature=True))

 It can be useful to get regular status reports as a simulation runs so you can